SpacehuhnTech/deauther.com/docs/diy/display-setup.md

 When everything is correctly set up and uploaded, open the serial monitor with Arduino (Tools > Serial Monitor).

-- **Set the baud rate to `115200` and select `Newline`.**  If you see it resetting every few seconds, check the code and make you didn't use the same pin twice.
+- **Set the baud rate to `115200` and select `Newline`.**  If you see it resetting every few seconds, check the code and make sure you didn't use the same pin twice.

 - If there's no image on display, type `set display true;;save settings` and press enter.
 Now press the reset button on the board to restart it.
 If the display doesn't show anything, something is off.
 Check your connections and the code.